darlatan/chatrooms-rules/README.md

 - No spammerino (scams, ads, flooding...)
 - No Porn, no Gore, no Hentai...
 - All of the above can result in an insta-ban depending on the severity
-- **A ban in this room will result in a ban in all other PSA affiliated rooms**